- The role of bystanders, including training and psychological impact

 We recognise that many important road safety efforts focus on preventing crashes from happening in the first place.
 However, this PSP is specifically looking at what happens after a crash has occurred, including factors that affect or strengthen the chain of survival.
 So while an educational campaign to help prevent crashes would fall outside the scope of this work, a campaign to help members of the public recognise serious injury and give safe and effective first aid would be very much included.

 If you’re not sure whether your idea fits, please still share it—we’re happy to help decide where it belongs.
+We are collecting questions up until 31st August 2025

-- The Road Injury Chain of Survival is a framework designed to improve survival and recovery after a road traffic collision.
-It includes five key stages:
+What is the Road Injury Chain of Survival?
+The Road Injury Chain of Survival is a framework designed to improve survival and recovery after a road traffic collision.
+It includes five key stages:- Early Recognition and Call for Help – spotting serious injury and getting help quickly.

 - Early Rescue – safely freeing people trapped in vehicles.